Forcepoint/fp-pta-ansible-docker-gitlab/README.md

 ### REQUIRED

+* docker_gitlab_version: The version of Gitlab to use.
 * docker_gitlab_display_name: The name to be displayed in emails (EX: SLC Gitlab).
 * docker_gitlab_dns: The DNS name of the intended Gitlab instance.
 * docker_gitlab_omnibus_config: The omnibus config to load Gitlab with.